d-gamedev-team/gfm/README.md

 ## Why using GFM?
   * GFM has low churn and has been maintained since 2012.
-  * GFM primarily provides math primitives that are useful for games like vectors/matrices/quaternions in the `gfm:math` a,d `gfm:integers` package.
+  * GFM primarily provides math primitives that are useful for games like vectors/matrices/quaternions in the `gfm:math` and `gfm:integers` package.
   * Other subpackages are wrappers: transparent layers that expose the C libraries objects, turn every error code into an D exception and makes it easier to use the library correctly.
 They do almost nothing and perhaps you don't need them.

 ## Dependencies